 Cooking at Home

-Message for Mum & Dad
+A message for Mum & Dad:

 The recipes provided here are designed to be simple and aimed at getting kids into the kitchen.
 For this reason, some use sugar, some use dairy, some use gluten products etc. The aim is get children experiencing making foods that taste yummy so they realise they don’t really need packet foods.

-If you are already on the path to sugar free, dairy free, gluten free, paleo, etc, please modify these recipes to suit where your family is at.
+Note: If you are already on the path to sugar free, dairy free, gluten free, paleo, etc, please modify these recipes to suit where your family is at.

-Message for Mum & Dad
+A message for Mum & Dad:

 The aim of The Root Cause education programs is always to get your children talking to you about food and health.
 To this end, these research and experiment projects are designed so your children learn simple messages about food and health.
 Some projects will require a little input from yourself, but regardless of the level of input required, we’d ask you to use the opportunity to have conversations with your children about what they are learning.